Tail-Aware Density Forecasting of Locally Explosive Time Series: A Neural Network Approach: Monte Carlo Simulations

 \subsubsection{Case 2: Predictive Moments Approach}

-The root mean square error (RMSE) criterion is now employed to compare the estimated conditional moments, $\hat{\mathbb{E}}[X^k_{t+1} \mid X_t = x_i]$ to the theoretical ones, $\mathbb{E}[X^k_{t+1} \mid X_t = x_i]$, of \cite{Fries2022} and measure the forecasting performance for each tail index $\alpha \in \{1.0, 1.2, 1.4, 1.8\}$ and each moment order $k \in \{1,2,3,4\}$, for all four DGPs in the same three regions of the distribution as in the first case-scenario.
-To assess the statistical significance of performance differences, we employ the Model Confidence Set (MCS) procedure of \cite{hansen2011} with a 90\% confidence level.
+The root mean square error (RMSE) criterion is now employed to compare the estimated conditional moments, $\hat{\mathbb{E}}[X^k_{t+h} \mid X_t = x_i]$ to the theoretical ones, $\mathbb{E}[X^k_{t+h} \mid X_t = x_i]$, of \cite{Fries2022} and measure the forecasting performance for each tail index $\alpha \in \{1.0, 1.2, 1.4, 1.8\}$ and each moment order $k \in \{1,2,3,4\}$, for all four DGPs in the same three regions of the distribution as in the first case-scenario.
+To formally assess the statistical significance of relative performance differences, we employ the Model Confidence Set (MCS) procedure of \cite{hansen2011} with a 90\% confidence level.

-Note that the grid-based approach used is naturally adapted to univariate conditioning, \textit{i.e.,} predicting $X_{t+h}$ solely based on the current value $X_t$, which is consistent with the theoretical conditional moments of \cite{Fries2022}.
-In contrast, the forecast methods of \cite{gourierouxNonlinearForeBack2025} and \cite{lanneOptimalForecastingNoncausal2012} require conditioning on multiple lags when the autoregressive order exceeds one, making direct comparison with \cite{Fries2022}'s theoretical moments inappropriate beyond MAR(0,1) and for MARMA models.
+Note that, the forecast methods of \cite{gourierouxNonlinearForeBack2025} and \cite{lanneOptimalForecastingNoncausal2012} require conditioning on multiple lags when the autoregressive order exceeds one, making direct comparison with \cite{Fries2022}'s theoretical moments inappropriate beyond MAR(0,1) and for MARMA models.
 For this reason, this second-case comparative analysis is structured as follows.
 For the MAR(0,1) process, the MDN is compared with the full set of alternatives at all forecast horizons.
-For higher-order processes, MAR(0,2), MAR(1,1) and MARMA(1,1,1,1), the comparison is restricted to Nadaraya-Watson and FlexZBoost due to the conditioning set discrepancy.\footnote{Intuitively, machine learning approaches such as FlexZBoost and MDN could naturally leverage vectors of multiple past observations $\mathbf{X}_t = (X_{t-k}, \ldots, X_{t-1})^\top$ as conditioning information to improve their predictive performance.
-The Nadaraya-Watson estimator could also theoretically be extended to incorporate multiple conditioning lags, but at the expense of an exponential increase in computational complexity due to the curse of dimensionality \citep{scott1992multivariate, wasserman2006all}, rendering it impractical for higher-dimensional conditioning sets.
-All alternatives could be computed in such a setup but no theoretical benchmark exists anymore.
-This extension is left for future work.}
+For higher-order processes, MAR(0,2), MAR(1,1) and MARMA(1,1,1,1), the comparison is restricted to Nadaraya-Watson and FlexZBoost due to the conditioning set discrepancy.